hamler-lang/docs/guides/03_BasicTypesFunctionsAndOperators.md

 **Binaries**

-This is the very unique datatype exists in Erlang, and notes for Haskell users `Binary` contains the same information as `ByteString` if you are not very familiar with binaries, this [link](https://erlang.org/doc/man/binary.html) should be helpful for some intuition.
+This is the very unique datatype that exists in Erlang, and notes for Haskell users `Binary` contains the same information as `ByteString` if you are not very familiar with binaries, this [link](https://erlang.org/doc/man/binary.html) should be helpful for some intuition.

 ```haskell
 <<1,2,3:8,4:16,5,"abcdefg">> :: Binary